caseyshields/Orion/README.md

 The [Novas 3.1](http://aa.usno.navy.mil/software/novas/novas_info.php) library is used to perform the transformations.
 The first part of [FK5](http://www-kpno.kpno.noao.edu/Info/Caches/Catalogs/FK5/fk5.html) or [FK6](http://cdsarc.u-strasbg.fr/viz-bin/Cat?I/264) is currently used as a catalog.
 The performance critical libraries are written in C, with an idiom similar to the underlying Novas libraries.
-The front end is still in the conceptual phases, however a UI experiment has been written in [D3](https://d3js.org/).
+The front end is still in the conceptual phases, however a [UI experiment](https://caseyshields.github.io/starlog/index.html) has been written in [D3](https://d3js.org/).

 ## Planner Questions

 #### How is a viewing plan made and carried out?

+**A: Interactive mode will be good to start with.
+A typical plan is to pick bright stars and alternate between them over the course of the night.
+Pre-selecting planned stars would be a nice feature, or even a schedule which can be interactively interrupted.**

 - [ ] Is a plan built offline from a sequence of queries and later played back?
     - How do you control for the passage of time?
     - What format is the plan output to?
 - [ ] Do we automatically generated a bright, distributed subset from the visible hemisphere?
     - how do we control for time beside setting a rigid viewing schedule?
-- [ ] Are targets interactively selected from zones of the current night sky?
+- [X] Are targets interactively selected from zones of the current night sky?
     1. User (types in/clicks on) a patch of the current night sky
     2. System finds catalog stars in corresponding patch of sky
     3. Ranks stars by brightness and or astrometric quality